joshuahigginson1/DevOps_Assessment_2/README.md

 - We should only be returning integer values in this section of code.
 Degrees of a scale, NOT note names.

 #### Unit Testing Service #3

+Lilypond has a set of distinct markers which indicate note length.
+I created a PyTest fixture with these all in, allowing me to re-use these values for later tests.

+- We check that the function works using common sets of note lengths - short, long, and extreme.

+- Just like service #2, we check if the function only returns string and integer values.

 #### Unit Testing Service #4